wookay/DataFlow.jl/docs/vertices.md

 ## Algorithms

-The basic approach to working with Flow graphs is to use the same techniques as are used for trees in functional programming.
+The basic approach to working with DataFlow graphs is to use the same techniques as are used for trees in functional programming.
 That is, you can write algorithms which generate a new graph by recursively walking over the old one.
 This is packaged up in functions like `prewalk` and `postwalk` which allow you apply a function to each node in the graph.

 For example: